Living in the UAE?

 Among the most popular private universities is the American University in Sharjah, which was founded by His Highness Sheikh Dr. Sultan Bin Mohammad Al Qassimi.

 The UAE also offers excellent maternal health services, leading to a very low birth mortality rate.
-98% of all deliveries are performed by trained medical professionals.
 Doctors and hospitals offer great immunization coverage, too.
 Therefore, there are almost no outbreaks of common, preventable children’s diseases.
 Polio has been eliminated completely, and the outbreak of measles has been strongly reduced.

 Medication is cheaper than in most Western countries.
 For antibiotics and cortisone, no prescription is necessary.
 The UAE is free of malaria, but it has sporadic outbreaks of typhoid fever and other communicable diseases such as viral hepatitis, tuberculosis, and meningococcal meningitis.

 As of October 2014, the CDC also recommends practicing enhanced precautions against MERS, which has been identified throughout the Arabian Peninsula.
 The leading causes of death, however, are cardiovascular diseases due to the high consumption of tobacco among the local population.

 The UAE has very strict anti-narcotics laws.
 Their anti-drug policies also include prescription drugs that may be entirely legal in your country.
 If you need to regularly take psychoactive drugs such as tranquilizers, anti-depressants, etc., ask either the UAE Embassy in your home country or your diplomatic mission in Dubai for advice before you leave.
 They can tell you exactly which medical certificates and administrative forms may be required to import such drugs for your personal use.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.